Bryan McClendon: Oregon

 On April 17, 2020, McClendon was hired as the passing game coordinator and wide receivers coach at the University of Oregon.
 On December 6, 2021, McClendon was named the interim head coach for the Alamo Bowl following Mario Cristobal's departure to become the head coach at the University of Miami.
-Following the season, McClendon was hired by Cristobal and the Miami Hurricanes staff.
+Following the season, McClendon was offered a position by Cristobal and the Miami Hurricanes staff, which he ultimately turned down.

 Return to Georgia

 On January 31, 2022, McClendon was hired as the wide receivers coach and passing game coordinator at Georgia.
 McClendon was initially set to be the co-offensive coordinator for the Miami Hurricanes before Georgia offered him a position on its coaching staff.
 He replaced Cortez Hankton, who left Georgia for the same position at LSU.
-This is McClendon's second coaching stint with the Bulldogs, as he served under former Georgia head coach Mark Richt from 2007-2015.
+This was McClendon's second coaching stint with the Bulldogs, as he served under former Georgia head coach Mark Richt from 2007 to 2015.
 He was part of the staff on the Georgia team that defeated TCU in the National Championship.

+Tampa Bay Buccaneers

+On February 23, 2024, McClendon was named wide receivers coach for the Tampa Bay Buccaneers.